• Skip to primary navigation

 The photo below shows our final results after 20 minutes.

-Vinegar is on the left, cold water in the middle and hot water on the right.
+Vinegar is on the left, cold water is in the middle, and hot water is on the right.

 Cane canes dissolving in vinegar and hot and cold water

-You can see that the vinegar completely dissolved the submerged candy cane, the cold water just dissolved the outer layer and the hot water dissolved past the outer layer and the submerged section broke off.
+You can see that the vinegar completely dissolved the submerged candy cane, the cold water just dissolved the outer layer and the hot water dissolved past the outer layer making the submerged section break off.

-Inspiration Laboratories has a great candy cane activity using different temperatures of water that would be great to try too.
+Inspiration Laboratories has a great candy cane activity using different water temperatures that would be great to try too.

 Image of candy canes sat in different liquids for a Christmas science investigation